 When gfe reader Cindy Winther recently won a copy of Silvana Nardone’s cookbook, Cooking with Isaiah, both the comment she left on the post and her email reply intrigued me.
 She said that not only was she excited to try Silvana’s recipes herself, but she’d also be making them with the preschoolers that she teaches on their “baking days.”
-I inquired further and Cindy told me that her baking days are another way to teach her preschoolers about diversity, in this case, specifically how to accept and support others with food allergies/intolerances.
+I inquired further and Cindy told me that her baking days are another way she is teaching children about diversity and teaching children to understand, accept and support others with food allergies/intolerances.
 I was truly moved and delighted to hear of Cindy’s approach.
 I asked Cindy to do a guest post on the topic because I think that each of us has opportunities to use this same type of approach with all the children with whom we interact.

 Cindy has a degree in Early Childhood Education and has won several teaching awards including the Governor’s Quality Care Award and a Diversity Champion Award.
 Her teaching ideas have been published in several books by Gryphon House.
 Cindy hopes to write her own books on how to teach children tolerance and understanding.
 Cindy also teaches workshops on the topic of teaching diversity to young children.
 That’s just a little about Cindy.
 She’s a very sweet and caring person who is doing an amazing job with her preschool students.
 I’ll let her tell you more about herself and her teaching approach.
 I’m truly thrilled to have her sharing with us all today!